learn-co-curriculum/dsc-classes-and-instances-lab/README.md

-# Practice With Classes and Instances
+# Classes and Instances - Lab

 ## Introduction
 Okay, we learned how to declare classes and create instances in our last lesson.
 Let's put these new skills to the test!

 ## Objectives

+You will be able to:

-* Practice defining classes
+* Define classes
-* Practice instantiating instances of classes
+* Instantiate instances of classes

 ## Defining Classes